Malta-Lab/t2i-fairness-utility-tradeoffs/README.md

 ## Overview

-This tool analyzes generated images to assess both utility (how well images match text prompts) and fairness (demographic diversity in generated content).
+This tool analyzes generated images to assess both utility and fairness (demographic diversity in generated content).
 It provides both a web interface and command-line tools for batch processing.

 ## Features